TuwaIO/orbit/apps/docs/src/content/apiReference/orbit-solana/src/components/getSolanaAddressName.md

 `Promise`\<`string`\>

-A promise that resolves to the account's name/label, or the original address string if the name is not found.
+A promise that resolves to the account's name/label, or the original address string if no name is found.